 This lamp is a signed Miller table lamp with a beautiful caramel curved glass paneled shade.
-Notice the detailed floral design in the base of this lamp base which matches the floral designs that encircle the lamp shade as well.
-This lamp measures 21′ high is 16″ diameter on the shade and the base has a 7 1/2″ diameter.
-There is two light sockets that provide ample light and there is an off and on switch that allows you to easily turn this lamp off and on.
+Notice the detailed floral design in the base of this lamp base which matches the floral designs that encircle the lamp shade and secures the six panels into each section and also provide an attractive look.
+This lamp measures 21 1/2″ high is 16″ diameter on the shade and the base has a 7 1/2″ diameter.
+There are two light sockets that provide ample light for the home or office.
 This lamp is signed on the base ‘Miller’.
 Here is some information about the Miller lamp company.

 Miller was established in 1844 in Meriden, Conn., as Joel Miller and Son.
 The company got its start in lighting manufacture by producing metal candleholders, and then moved into kerosene lamps, gas lighting, and electric lighting as times changed.
 The name of the company changed too, becoming Edward Miller & Co. for a time, then The Miller Co.
 A mark of Miller or E M & CO on the base indicates a Miller lamp.